 When planning watering methods for a xeriscapic yard, it’s important to avoid sprinklers that throw water high in the air.
 Drip systems are more efficient for trees, shrubs and perennials whereas sprinkler systems for turf are best if low-angled.
 Also, at hot times of year, you need to water at cooler times of day to avoid evaporation.

 Ornamental native grasses are lovely to look at but not to sit on for a picnic.
 Turf can have a cooling effect on a landscape, so you may want to retain small grassy areas in parts of the yard where other plants have higher water needs.

 However, consider installing a type of turf that needs little irrigation, such as U.C.
 Verde buffalograss (Buchloe dactyloides ‘U.C.
 Verde’), which stays greener longer than other buffalograsses.

-Just don’t plant it near xeric plants with extremely low water needs, such as the southwestern Autumn Sage (Salvia greggii) and Mealy Cup Sage (Salvia farinacea) groups.
-It’s not that they don’t like regular deep drinks, but they can get by with less, and that’s what xeriscape is all about.
-We'll talk more about the multitude of xeric Salvias that Flowers by the Sea grows, as well as low water companions from other species, in our next Xeric Choices post.
+Just don’t plant it near xeric plants with extremely low water needs, such as southwestern Autumn Sage (Salvia greggii).
+It’s not that Autumn Sages don’t like regular deep drinks, but they can get by with less, and that’s what xeriscape is all about.
+Flowers by the Sea grows a multitude of xeric Salvias and low water companion plants.
+Please contact us if you have questions about any of our catalog choices.